-Schedule a FREE virtual Lunch & Learn to understand Tourette Syndrome & Neurodiversity in the workplace
+Schedule a FREE Virtual Lunch & Learn on Tourette Syndrome & Neurodiversity in The Workplace

 A TAA staff member will work with your company or organization to host a free, virtual presentation for you & your employees to learn more about Tourette Syndrome, Tic Disorders, and their co-occurring conditions.